TheSeeker713/thes33k3r/documents/devlog.md

 ---

+### December 12, 2025 - 13:45 AM
+**Status:** PHASE 2 CRITICAL FIXES - Pre-Launch Audit & Remediation

+**Conducted comprehensive code audit identifying 7 issues:**
+- **CRITICAL:** useEffect dependency loop in page.jsx causing potential state race conditions
+- **MODERATE:** Cover layer state not resetting on MovieScreen re-renders
+- **MODERATE:** YouTube player race condition (iframe not fully loaded when play clicked)
+- **MINOR:** Missing visual feedback on unlock event

+**Applied all fixes with visual priority:**
+1. **useEffect dependency optimization** — Removed state variables from dependency array, preventing re-render loops during Phase 2 transitions
+2. **Cover layer auto-reset** — Added useEffect to reset `isCoverHidden` when `isUnlocked` prop changes
+3. **Player readiness verification** — Added `playerReady` state, button now only enables when iframe + unlock both ready
+4. **Unlock highlight animation** — When Phase 2 triggers, popcorn button pulses with amber glow border for 2 seconds—clear visual signal to users

+**Build Status:** ✅ All routes prerendered, zero errors, production-ready

+---

 ## **REFLECTION**

 From a mysterious transmission on November 29th to a fully-featured ARG experience with hidden puzzles, easter eggs, immersive audiovisual effects, a **staged reveal strategy** for the Cinematic Narrative Engine, and now a **live time-triggered event system**—this project has been a journey of creative iteration, problem-solving, and user experience refinement.

 Each commit represented a decision, a fix, or a new feature.
 Some commits were moments of inspiration (the CRT TV, the easter eggs, the Cinematic Engine pivot, the live transformation).
-Others were technical pragmatism (video compression, autoplay fixes, TypeScript migration, feature locks, deployment optimization, layout restoration, UI polish, time-based state management).
+Others were technical pragmatism (video compression, autoplay fixes, TypeScript migration, feature locks, deployment optimization, layout restoration, UI polish, time-based state management, critical pre-launch auditing).
 Together, they built something that feels alive—a transmission from an alternate reality, waiting to be deciphered.

-The S33K3R TRANSMISSION is live.
-The puzzle is solvable.
-The secrets are hidden but discoverable.
-The Cinematic Narrative Engine is built and waiting in the shadows.
-The live event timer is counting down.
-And December 12th at 10:00 AM PST will mark the moment everything changes.
+The system is locked, loaded, and ready.
+In less than an hour, the Phase 2 unlock will trigger.
+The Cinematic Engine will activate.
+The popcorn button will glow.
+And for the first time, players will witness THE S33K3R TRANSMISSION in full cinematic glory.

+The countdown continues.

-**What happens on December 12th, 2025 at 10:00 AM PST?**
+**What happens on December 12th, 2025 at 11:11 AM MST?**

 The CRT glitches.
 The screen transforms.
 The movie begins.
 The rooms unlock.
 The choices become real.
 The narrative branches.
 The transmission evolves into something new.